YINI-lang/YINI-spec/YINI-Specification.md

 This specification defines the YINI format with care and clarity, aiming to serve both casual users and implementers seeking a robust, reliable configuration format.
 Above all, YINI remains true to its founding goal: **make configuration effortless**.

-Nonetheless, some aspects of the format may initially raise questions, as certain design decisions were carefully weighed against competing goals.
-For instance, YINI deliberately adopts a C-style approach of using `//` for line comments, however `#` style comments are also supported — as long as the `#` is followed by a space or tab.
-This requirement prevents clashes with hex-like values.
-Using `#` to denote hex numbers (e.g., `#FF0033`) is a deliberate design choice and compromise, intended to align with conventions found in CSS (for color codes) and similar contexts.
-For example: #FF0033 is interpreted as a hex value, whereas # FF0033 is treated as a comment.

 (See more in section 1.2.1, "The # Marker as a Comment Symbol".)